phalcon-orphanage/docs/en/tutorial-base.md

 ## Creating a Model
 Phalcon brings the first ORM for PHP entirely written in C-language.
 Instead of increasing the complexity of development, it simplifies it.

 Before creating our first model, we need to create a database table outside of Phalcon to map it to.
-A simple table to store registered users can be defined like this:
+A simple table to store registered users can be created like this:

+**create_users_table.sql**
 ```sql
 CREATE TABLE `users` (
     `id`    int(10)     unsigned NOT NULL AUTO_INCREMENT,